apache/trafficcontrol/docs/source/api/v4/servers.rst

 	.. deprecated:: 3.0
 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

 :offlineReason:   A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
 :physLocation:    The name of the physical location where the server resides
 :physLocationId:  An integral, unique identifier for the physical location where the server resides
 :profile:         The :ref:`profile-name` of the :term:`Profile` used by this server
 :profileDesc:     A :ref:`profile-description` of the :term:`Profile` used by this server
 :profileId:       The :ref:`profile-id` the :term:`Profile` used by this server
 :revalPending:    A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation

-	.. note:: While not officially deprecated, this is based on the values corresponding to ``revalUpdateTime`` and ``revalApplyTime``.
-It is preferred to use the timestamp fields going forward as this will likely be deprecated in the future.

 :revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
-This field defaults to standard epoch.
+This field defaults to standard epoch
 :revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
-This field defaults to standard epoch.
+This field defaults to standard epoch
 :rack:            A string indicating "server rack" location
 :status:          The :term:`Status` of the server